Ordina-Group/ordina-jworks.github.io/_posts/2024-11-08-how-ai-tools-sabotage-juniors-learning-curve.md

 ### What Does It Mean to Be an Apprentice?

+This is what I found defined in the book *[Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman](https://www.oreilly.com/library/view/apprenticeship-patterns/9780596806842/)* by Dave Hoover and Adewale Oshineye.

-Marten Gustafson, an expert we interviewed, summed up the apprentice mindset beautifully:
+>Marten Gustafson, an expert we interviewed, summed up the apprentice mindset beautifully:

-> “I guess it basically means having the attitude that there’s always a better/smarter/faster way to do what you just did and what you’re currently doing.
+>“I guess it basically means having the attitude that there’s always a better/smarter/faster way to do what you just did and what you’re currently doing.
 Apprenticeship is the state/process of evolving and looking for better ways and finding people, companies, and situations that force you to learn those better/smarter/faster ways.”

 Being an apprentice is about embracing continuous growth and self-improvement.
 It marks the start of your journey as a software craftsman,